Profile picture of Jina Kim

 Jina Eleanor Kim is associate professor of Korean literature and culture in the Department of East Asian Languages and Literatures.
 She is the author of Urban Modernities in Colonial Korea and Taiwan, a comparative study of modernist literature and culture emerging in Seoul and Taipei during the Japanese colonial era; co-editor of The Journal of Korean Studies special issue on “Intermedial Aesthetics: Korean Literature, Culture, and Film,” a collection of essays that show how the movements across media can open up new ways of engaging in transnational, interdisciplinary work on Korea.
 She is currently completing a second book project on Auditory Texts in Colonial Korea, which examines the relationship between emerging genres and new sound media technologies especially through the study of radio and radio dramas.
 Her current research project is on contemporary global Korean literature and transpacific studies which probes the literary and cultural productions between Korea and global Korean diasporic cultures in order to understand the formation of world literatures.
 This study interrogates the system of literary prizes and engages with digital humanities methods.

 Broadly, her research interest area is in modern Korean literature and cultural history.
 More specifically, her research questions rest in the historical, theoretical, and philosophical concept of the “New,” whether they be material goods, social and technological revolutions, cultural and artistic movements, racial formations, or subjects of knowledge.
-Her other research areas include comparative colonialisms, in particular, between Korea and Taiwan, Vietnam, and Korean diasporic literatures; Intermediality, transmedia storytelling, and digital humanities; Sound studies; Popular fiction and popular culture; and History of technology and literature.
+Her other research areas include comparative colonialisms, in particular, between Korea and Taiwan, Vietnam, and Korean diasporic literatures; Intermediality, transmedia storytelling, and digital humanities; Sound studies; Radio and radio dramas; Popular fiction and popular culture; and History of technology and literature.

 Publications (selected)